Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 Credentials can be chained and tried in turn until one succeeds; see [chaining credentials](#chaining-credentials) for details.

-All credentials have an async equivalent in `azure.identity.aio`, with an `Async` prefix.
+All credentials have an async equivalent in the `azure.identity.aio` namespace.
 These are supported on Python 3.5.3+.
+See the
-See the [async credentials](#async-credentials) example for details.
+[async credentials](#async-credentials) example for details.

 ## DefaultAzureCredential